-Mobile SDKs have become an integral part of mobile app development with apps integrating 18.2 SDKs on average.
+Mobile SDKs have become an integral part of mobile app development with mobile teams relying on a variety of third-party SDKs to speed up development.
 And with the steady growth seen by the mobile app development market, the mobile SDK market is set to follow suit, presenting a great opportunity for SDK developers.
 Let's talk about SDK development best practices.

 With the huge number of mobile SDKs available in the market today, your SDK has to deliver a great experience to your users in order to stand out from the crowd.
 In this post, we'll examine some best practices for mobile SDK development to help you deliver a world-class SDK.